farsightsec/axa/README.md

 unadorned TCP through the loop-back interface or use a UNIX domain socket.
 The AXA protocol assumes this is safe.

-Between separate computers, the AXA protocol uses UNIX pipes to the stdin and stdout streams provided by the `ssh` command or the funtions of an ssh library such as `libssh2`.
+Between separate computers, the AXA protocol can use UNIX pipes to the stdin and stdout streams provided by the `ssh` command or the functions of an ssh library such as `libssh2`.
 Ssh must identify and authenticate the client and server to each other.

 The AXA client starts by waiting for an `AXA_P_OP_HELLO` message from the server.
 Over a local stream, the client then sends an `AXA_P_OP_USER` message to tell the server which parameters to use.
-When `ssh` is used, the user name is obtained from the ssh server (e.g. sshd).
+When `ssh` is used, the user name is provided by the ssh protocol.

 ### AXA message header
 ----------------------